DeniseSl22/SPARQLTutorialBioSB2019/Assignments/assignment1.md

 A SPARQL query consist out of several elements, which can be considered as building blocks.
 We will use the following [example](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/queries/examples#Which_variant_of_which_gene_predicts_a_positive_prognosis_in_colorectal_cancer), which is part of the example page of SPARQL queries for Wikidata.
-We will start exploring the exampled called **"Which variant of which gene predicts a positive prognosis in colorectal cancer"**.
+We will exploring the exampled called **"Which variant of which gene predicts a positive prognosis in colorectal cancer"** in more detail below.

 The first element we encouter, is the so-called _result clause_, which identifies what information to return from the query.
 This element starts with the word SELECT, and then two words with a questionmark in front of them: